vskram21/SecChallenge/README.md

 Currently following vulnerabilties could be tested for,

-1. Code Execution  - In progress
+1. Template Injection
+2. Deserialization
-2. CORS - Make a cross domain request and read the response from a different domainl
+3. CORS - Make a cross domain request and read the response from a different domain
-3. CSRF - Change the password of the user
+4. CSRF - Change the password of the user